Chiral excitonic order from twofold van Hove singularities in kagome metals: Discussion

-Shifting $\mu$, i.e. moving the Fermi level closer to one of the vHS, creates a mismatch in the Fermi surface areas, which disfavours the excitonic phase.
-By contrast, shifting $\delta$ moves both vHS away from the Fermi level while keeping both Fermi surfaces areas the same, which should disfavour SDW/superconductivity relative to excitonic order.
-Experiments could measure how the anomalous Hall signal evolves with pressure, chemical potential, and strain---which vary $\mu$ and $\delta$ differently---probing for the phase boundary of the excitonic ordered phase and its relation to the other ground states present.
-Additionally, we suggest that the existence of an exciton condensate should lead to Andreev-like interband tunneling, and effect which has been used to probe excitonic order in bilayer systems.
+Time-reversal symmetry (TRS) breaking and the anomalous Hall conductivity has also been proposed to arise due to a complex CDW state \cite{Park2021,Denner2021, lin2021complex}.
+Our analysis shows that it is possible for CDW and chiral excitons to coexist, but a key difference between these two states is that chiral excitons break TRS but not translational symmetry, allowing experiment to disentangle the two.
+To this end, it has been shown that the application of strain and pressure can selectively move the two opposite concavity Fermi surfaces closer or further away from the Fermi level \cite{Consiglio2021}.
+Moving the Fermi level away from one of the vHS creates a mismatch in the Fermi surface areas, which disfavours the excitonic phase, whereas moving the Fermi level away from the two vHS in a way that keeps the Fermi surface areas roughly equal disfavours charge order, while retaining the tendency to excitonic order.
+Experimental probes of TRS breaking could be applied in the presence of strain and pressure to disentangle the two phases.
+Additionally, we suggest that the existence of an exciton condensate should lead to Andreev-like interband tunneling, an effect which has been used to probe excitonic order in bilayer systems \cite{Finck2011}.

-Another possible scenario for topological excitonic condensation is to engineer TvHS in van der Waals heterostructures made from materials with hexagonal symmetry such as graphene or transition metal dichalcogenides (TMDCs) \cite{Yoo2019,Tritsaris2020,Zhu2020,Zhang2019}.
+Beyond the vanadium metals AV$_3$Sb$_5$, another possible scenario for topological excitonic condensation is to engineer TvHS in van der Waals heterostructures made from materials with hexagonal symmetry such as graphene or transition metal dichalcogenides (TMDCs) \cite{Tritsaris2020,Zhu2020}.
 In moir\' e systems, the reduced bandwidth of the bands near charge neutrality brings the opposite concavity vHS of the valence and conduction bands closer in energy, so that an bias field could feasibly result in a TvHS.
 The valence and conduction bands can be further aligned through spin splitting the bands via a TMDC layer \cite{Zaletel2020, siriviboon2021abundance}, the effect of which can be tuned via twist angle \cite{David2019}.
 Finally, valley polarisation is observed in twisted layered systems \cite{LiuDaiReview, lin2021zerofield, scammell2021theory}, which could also be exploited to align the valence and conduction bands, e.g. through methods discussed in \cite{Ying2021,Li2020c}.
 In the context of layered van der Waals materials, a possible experimental probe would be the enhanced tunneling between layers induced by excitons, e.g. \cite{BurgPRL2018, EfimkinPRB2020}.